wp-plugins/chargebee/readme.txt

 == Changelog ==

+= 2.4.2 =
+Redirection after logging in has been handled, if the customer comes clicking checkout from plan pricing page and also events without subscription object webhook call were failing has been handled

 = 2.4.1 =
 Minor bug fix.
 In plan listing page for premium plans, plan period has been skipped and now it is fixed